ory/examples/oathkeeper/10_cloud/README.md

-## An example using Oathkeeper with cookie session authenticator using Ory Cloud
+## Example using Ory Oathkeeper with cookie session authenticator & Ory Cloud

-This example shows basic configuration of `cookie_session` authenticator for Oathkeeper using Ory Cloud as identity provider.
+This example shows basic configuration of `cookie_session` authenticator for Ory Oathkeeper using Ory Cloud as identity provider.

 ## Develop